Introduction to Global Politics

 Course learning outcomes

-• Summarise and discuss the characteristics and functions of different actors in international politics and investigate potential ethical dilemmas deriving from their interactions
+• Compare and contrast the characteristics, functions, and interactions of different actors in international politics

 Prerequisite(s)